rb1205/unibody_fpv_quad/README.md

 This project is released under the terms of [Creative Commons Attribution-NonCommercial license](https://creativecommons.org/licenses/by-nc/4.0/)

-Please contact us at info@inova-soluzioni.it to discuss commercial usage of this project.
+Please contact us at riccardo.belloli@inova-soluzioni.it to discuss commercial usage of this project.